February 17, 2026 in Strategy by

 We did this using the power of the Long Tail.
 (Not impressed by 12% organic traffic growth Y2Y?
 Keep reading!)

 UPDATE: I wrote this article a long time ago.
-Does this post hold up in an LLM world where these AI models “steal” our long-tailed, informational traffic?
+Does this post hold up in a GEO world where these AI models “steal” our long-tailed, informational traffic?
 Yes!
 Read to the end to see why.

 The idea of the Long Tail comes from Chris Anderson.
 He observes a particular phenomenon in modern sales.

 Most people know that a small number of products generate significant revenue for any company.
 These are the core products.
-Many think of these as their company’s bread and butter.
+Many consider these their company’s bread and butter.
 These products become the focus of most marketing efforts.

-However, if you totaled the sales from every smaller product, they would generate considerable revenue.
+However, if you totaled sales across all smaller products, they would generate considerable revenue.
 In fact, this will be even more revenue than the core products.
 Sure, fewer people search for each of these products.
 The ones that do will buy from you.

 This is what the Long Tail phenomenon looks like.
-This graph reflects two dimensions: how specific a query is vs. how many people search for it.
+This graph shows two dimensions: query specificity and search volume.

 This is important from an SEO perspective.
 For one, many companies focus on their most important products.
 It makes sense: these generate a large part of their revenue.
 Unfortunately, this can make them blind.
 In the SEO world, they get consumed with “ranking” for these products.
 If they are not ranking, they look at traffic numbers.
 This leads them to overlook the other products that they offer.
 As a result, they leave a lot of money on the table.